Lichen simplex chronicus involves a cycle in which scratching provokes itching, which provokes more scratching.

 (See also Overview of Dermatitis Overview of Dermatitis Dermatitis is inflammation of the upper layers of the skin, causing itching, blisters, redness, swelling, and often oozing, scabbing, and scaling.
 Known causes include dry skin, contact with... read more .)

-Lichen simplex chronicus is caused by chronic scratching of an area of skin.
+Lichen simplex chronicus is caused by chronic scratching or rubbing of an area of skin.
 The act of scratching triggers more itching, beginning a vicious circle of itching-scratching-itching.

-Lichen simplex chronicus can occur anywhere on the body, including the anus (see Pruritus Ani) and the vaginal area (pruritus vulvae—see Genital Itching), but is most common on the upper chest or back, arms, neck, and legs.
+Lichen simplex chronicus can occur anywhere on the body, including the anus (see Pruritus Ani Anal Itching Itching of the anus (the opening at the end of the digestive tract where stool leaves the body) and the skin around the anus (perianal skin) is called anal itching or pruritus ani.
+(See also... read more ) and the genital area (pruritus of the vulvae or scrotum—see Genital Itching Genital Itching Genital itching may involve the vagina or the genital area (vulva), which contains the external genital organs.
+Itching is an unpleasant sensation that seems to require scratching for relief... read more ).
 In the early stages, the skin looks normal, but it itches.
-Later, dryness, scaling, thickening, and dark patches develop as a result of the scratching and rubbing.
+Later, dryness, scaling, thickening, and dark patches develop as a result of the chronic scratching and rubbing.
 This process, called lichenification, causes the skin to resemble leather.

-When the disorder occurs around the anus or vagina, the doctor may investigate the possibility of causes such as
+When severe itching occurs around the anus or genital area, the doctor may investigate the possibility of other causes, such as

-When this disorder develops around the anus or vagina, the best treatment is a corticosteroid cream.
-Zinc oxide paste may be applied over the cream to protect the area.
-This paste can be removed with mineral oil.
+When this disorder develops around the anus or genital area, the best treatment is a corticosteroid cream.